feede7/Vision-Course/README.md

 ## Run into Docker!

-This point is to run everithing with Docker!
+This point is to run everything with Docker!

 ```
 docker run -v $(pwd):/root/mounted -w /root/mounted -it quartus-lite:latest /bin/bash